Aeastr/GlowGetter/readme.md

 GlowGetter provides an easy-to-use SwiftUI modifier that overlays a view with a Metal-powered glow effect.
 With just one simple modifier, you can enhance your views with a subtle or pronounced glow to match your design needs.
 Under the hood, the package leverages a custom view (named `GlowRenderView`) that encapsulates Metal's powerful rendering functionalities.

-> GlowGetter also provides a [ca-filter-alt](https://github.com/Aeastr/GlowGetter/tree/ca-filter-alt branch) that doesn't rely on an overlay, but has other tradeoffs.
+> GlowGetter also provides a [ca-filter-alt branch](https://github.com/Aeastr/GlowGetter/tree/ca-filter-alt) that doesn't rely on an overlay, but has other tradeoffs.

 ### **Examples**